SlothScript/SlothScript.github.io/README.md

 # SlothScript.github.io

-This is my add-ons for cookie clicker
+This is my add-ons for cookie clicker and other stuff